0xgaut85/vc/PROJECT-COMPLETE.md

 ## 🚀 Executive Summary

-Successfully used **Playwright** to scrape design patterns from **mirana.xyz** and applied them to **sommet.capital**.
+Successfully used **Playwright** to scrape design patterns from **mirana.xyz** and applied them to **ascentis.capital**.
 The site now features Mirana's professional animations, generous spacing, and modern design patterns while maintaining its unique brand identity.

 ---